Shweta Bachchan Nanda: Personal life

-Shweta was born to actors Amitabh Bachchan and Jaya Bachchan on 17 March 1974.
-Shweta married Escorts Group businessman Nikhil Nanda on 16 February 1997, who is the son of Hindi film actor-producer Raj Kapoor's daughter Ritu Nanda, and son of Rajan Nanda.
-The couple has two children, daughter Navya Naveli Nanda (born December 1997), and son Agastya Nanda (born November 2000).
+Shweta Bachchan was born to Bollywood actors Amitabh Bachchan and Jaya Bachchan on 17 March 1974.
 She attended Boston University.

+Bachchan married Escorts Group businessman Nikhil Nanda on 16 February 1997, who is the son of Hindi film actor-producer Raj Kapoor's daughter Ritu Nanda, and son of Rajan Nanda.
+The couple has two children, daughter Navya Naveli Nanda (born December 1997), an entrepreneur and son Agastya Nanda (born November 2000), an actor.

 Career

-Shweta modeled for the first time in September 2006, for a magazine entitled L'Officiel India.
+Bachchan Nanda modeled for the first time in September 2006, for a magazine entitled L'Officiel India.
 She appeared in the seventh annual issue of the same magazine, in June 2009, with her brother Abhishek Bachchan.

-In 2007, Shweta became the leader in the category – Next Generation – during NDTV Profit.
+In 2007, Bachchan Nanda became the leader in the category – Next Generation – during NDTV Profit.
 A series of interviews was broadcast on the channel.
 Since 2018, she has been the brand ambassador for Kalyan Jewellers.

 She has been a columnist with Daily News and Analysis and Vogue India.
 The Tribune praised her columns as "funny" and "insightful".

 Along with Monisha Jaising, she launched in 2018 the fashion label MXS.

-In October 2018, Shweta launched her debut novel, Paradise Towers, published by HarperCollins.
+In October 2018, Bachchan Nanda launched her debut novel, Paradise Towers, published by HarperCollins.
 The book became a bestseller despite negative reviews.
 Ishita Sengupta of The Indian Express reviewed the book, observing, "The novel, for all its elegance, ultimately, reads like it has a bunch of characters in search of a plot."

-Shweta has also written the forewords for Aishwarya R. Dhanush's 2016 book Standing on an Apple Box: The Story of a Girl among the Stars and Rukhsana Eisa's book The Golden Code: Mastering the Art of Social Success.
+Bachchan Nanda has also written the forewords for Aishwarya Rajinikanth's 2016 book Standing on an Apple Box: The Story of a Girl among the Stars and Rukhsana Eisa's book The Golden Code: Mastering the Art of Social Success.